mcmundt/isc-gcp-pubsub/README.md

 ### Preparation

+1. Download the "deployment" folder from GitHub

-1. Import the included ObjectScript classes into the namespace containing the interoperability production
+2. Import the included ObjectScript classes into the namespace containing the interoperability production

-2. Copy the included Java JAR files to the server: GCPPubSub.jar and the libraries folder
+3. Copy the included Java JAR files to the server: GCPPubSub.jar and the libraries folder

 ###  Adding a Business Service to the Production